As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 Kentia Palms Most Common Problems

 We have already set what an ideal growing environment should be for Kentia palms.
-Any deviation within these norms might risk your plant to encounter any of the problems below:
+Any deviation within these norms might risk your plant encountering any of the problems below:

 Problem #1: Yellow leaves